korat2511/Core_PMC_Admin_Panel/replit.md

 ## Overview

-CORE PMC is a pure frontend project for an administrative panel.
+CORE PMC is a pure frontend project for a construction project management administrative panel.
 The application is built with HTML5, CSS3, and JavaScript using Bootstrap 5 for responsive design.
-Currently features a login page with CORE PMC branding and blue color scheme matching the provided logo.
+Inspired by Powerplay construction management software, it features construction-specific modules for project management, task tracking, material management, labor attendance, and reporting.
+Currently includes a login page and dashboard with CORE PMC branding and blue color scheme.

 ## System Architecture